PhoenixBound/at6p/README.md

 These procedures are not necessarily the most efficient ways to read the data, but they should yield the same results as the in-game decompression code in 999.

+There are some other interesting quirks to note about 999's specific implementation of the decompression algorithm:

+* The game does not check that the minimal representation of a delta is actually used, for most standard commands.
+Only a delta of +0 ("repeat the current byte") or -0 ("use previous byte's value") must be represented minimally; otherwise, they'll both be treated as literally outputting a byte with the current byte's value plus (or minus) 0, making the current and previous bytes' values the same.
+    * This fact seems pretty useless for compression.
+It takes up more space to encode a +0/-0 delta that doesn't preserve the previous byte value, and it means that you'll have to encode the previous byte value less efficiently later when it shows up.
+In return, you get a second way to say "repeat the current byte" that *also* takes up more bits than necessary!
+    * If you use this fact to generate compressed files that cannot be correctly decompressed by naïvely-implemented AT6P decompression tools, as a rudimentary copy protection mechanism for your mod, I'll be really disappointed.
+    * If you use this fact to try and hack compressed files and minimize the diff of the compressed file... well.
+I can't imagine that situation ever happening.
+Just decompress the file first and *then* diff it and recompress.
+You're not trying to hack on an ancient console with no filesystem, unlike the NSO devs editing compressed files directly in Ocarina of Time.
+* Passing a compression stream to the in-game decompression function whose length in bytes is odd will cause undefined behavior to occur when reading the last few bits in the file, because the game reads data from the compression stream 16 bits at a time.
+This undefined behavior is almost certainly benign in all cases, but it's easy to prevent by just padding the file with an extra `00` byte manually if its length is odd.
+There should be no *real* increase in file size or memory usage after everything's been inserted back into the DS ROM and copied onto the heap.

+### AT6P compression

-Compression should be relatively simple, you just need to reverse the process.
+Compression should be relatively simple, you just need to reverse the decompression process.
 There's very little opportunity for creativity in this process.
 Wikipedia's page on Exponential-Golomb coding reveals a fairly simple method for encoding a non-negative number `d` into 999's format:

 * Let `n` = `d` + 1
 * Let `shift` = floor(logbase(2, n))